 Adding water to sand can be a great way to level out your pool without having to dig.
 The water will help to firm up the sand, making it easier to smooth out.
 You’ll need to add enough water to make the sand slightly wet but not so much that it’s dripping or pooling.
 Once you’ve added the water, use a trowel or your hands to spread it evenly over the area.
 Then, use a leveler to check that the ground is level.
 Add more water or sand as needed until you achieve the desired level.

 Before you can start digging your pool, you need to level the ground.
 You don’t want any uneven spots, or else the whole process will be for nothing.
-If you’re unsure of how to go about this, don’t worry!
-We’ve got you covered with our easy-to-follow guide on leveling ground for pools without digging.
+By taking these precautions and following the recommended steps, you can confidently install your pool on a level surface, providing a safe and enjoyable swimming experience for years to come.
 Check it out and get started today!